{{ result.summary.heading }}

 Technical Details:

-Semantic change Same 0, patch 1, minor 3, major 6, prerelease 4, downgrade 4, unknown 2.
-Estimates compatibility risk from the current and target version numbers.
+Semantic change Same 0, patch 1, minor 3, major 6, pre-release 4, downgrade 4, unknown 2.
+Estimates compatibility pressure from current and target version numbers.

 Runtime scope Production-like scope 3, build or test tooling 1, development or optional scope 0.5, transitive or unknown scope 1.5.
-Raises updates that can affect deployed behavior or hidden dependency paths.
+Raises dependencies that can affect deployed behavior or hidden dependency paths.

 Security signal 3 when the row marks the update as a security fix.
-Moves advisory-related updates into visible review even when the version bump is small.
+Keeps vulnerability-related updates visible even when the version jump is small.

-Optional signals Compatibility below the floor adds 1.5 or 3.
+Optional source signals Compatibility below the floor adds 1.5 or 3.
 A target release inside the fresh release window adds 1.5.
-Adds caution for low compatibility scores and very recent releases.
+Adds caution for low imported compatibility scores and very recent target releases.

 Risk score tier boundaries